apocalyptech/blcm-web/_pages/bl3writing.md

 One invaluable resource to look at, of course, is existing hotfixes.
 There's a few places to look to take a look at those:

-- This repository contains a lot of known-working examples
+- The main [BL3 mod repository](https://github.com/BLCM/bl3mods/wiki) contains a lot of known-working examples.
 - Gearbox's official hotfixes have been being collected since very shortly after the game launch, at [the bl3hotfixes repo](https://github.com/BLCM/bl3hotfixes/).
 - A Google Sheets of the combined set of Gearbox-provided hotfixes is also available,